 The Temporary Skill Shortage (subclass 482) visa (TSS visa) is the most common form of employer-sponsored visa for immigration to Australia.
-To be eligible for the TSS visa, an applicant's occupation must be on the:
+To be eligible for the TSS visa, an applicant's occupation must:

-- short-term skilled occupations list, with a maximum visa period of two years or up to four years if an International Trade Obligation applies, with an option to apply for permanent residency; and - medium and long-term strategy skills list or the regional occupational list, with a maximum period of four years and an option to apply for permanent residency.
+- be on the short-term skilled occupations list, with a maximum visa period of two years or up to four years if an International Trade Obligation applies (Hong Kong passport holders are eligible to stay up to five years), with an option to apply for permanent residency subject to eligibility requirements; - be on the medium and long-term strategy skills list or the regional occupational list, with a maximum period of four years (or five years for Hong Kong passport holders) and an option to apply for permanent residency, subject to eligibility requirements; or - have an employer that has a labour agreement with the Australian Government in effect, with a maximum period of up to four years (or five years for Hong Kong passport holders).

 As at the time of writing, there is no special route for obtaining permission for individuals who wish to work for fintech businesses.
-However, under DOHA's Business Innovation and Investment visa programme, DOHA has released an entrepreneur stream visa (Business Innovation and Investment (Provisional) visa (subclass 188)) for applicants seeking to undertake or proposing to undertake a complying entrepreneurial activity in Australia with a funding agreement of at least AUD 200,000 to carry out such activities.
+However, under DOHA's Business Innovation and Investment visa programme, DOHA has released an entrepreneur stream visa (Business Innovation and Investment (Provisional) visa (subclass 188)) for nominated applicants that, among other conditions, are younger than 55, own one or two businesses with at least AUD 500,000 turnover in the two of four fiscal years prior to receiving an invitation to apply, have personal and business assets of at least AUD 800,000 and meet certain health, probity, language and character requirements.
+The visa allows holders to operate a new or existing business in Australia and stay in Australia for up to four years and three months with the option to apply for a permanent Business Innovation and Investment (Permanent) visa (subclass 888) Business Innovation stream if certain requirements are met.